Minres/HIFIVE1-VP/README.md

-# DBT-RISE-RISCV
+# RISCV-VP
 Am instruction set simulator based on DBT-RISE implementing the RISC-V ISA.
 The project is hosted at https://git.minres.com/DBT-RISE/DBT-RISE-RISCV .

-**DBT-RISE-RISCV README**
+**RISCV-VP README**

 This is work in progress, so use at your own risk.
 Goal is to implement an open-source ISS which can easily embedded e.g. into SystemC Virtual Prototypes.
-It used code generation to allow easy extension and adaptation of the used instruction.
+It uses code generation to allow easy extension and adaptation of the used instruction.
+Please see also [https://git.minres.com/DBT-RISE/DBT-RISE-RISCV](https://git.minres.com/DBT-RISE/DBT-RISE-RISCV)
-The RISC-V ISS reaches about 30MIPS running on Intel Core i7-2600K.
+The RISC-V ISS reaches about 65MIPS running on a decent Intel Processor.

-The implementation is based on LLVM 4.0.
+The implementation is based on LLVM > v4.0.
 Eclipse CDT 4.7 (Oxygen) is recommended as IDE.

-DBT-RISE-RISCV uses libGIS (https://github.com/vsergeev/libGIS) as well as ELFIO (http://elfio.sourceforge.net/), both under MIT license
+RISCV-VP uses libGIS (https://github.com/vsergeev/libGIS) as well as ELFIO (http://elfio.sourceforge.net/), both under MIT license

-**Planned features**

-* add platform peripherals beyond programmers view to resemble E300 platform
-  * ...
-* and more

 **Quick start**

-* you need to have a C++11 capable compiler, make, python, and cmake installed
+* you need to have a C++11 capable compiler (e.g. gcc >= 4.8), make, python, and cmake installed
 * install LLVM >= 4.0 according to http://apt.llvm.org/ (if it is not already provided by your distribution e.g by Ubuntu 18.04)
 * install conan.io (see also http://docs.conan.io/en/latest/installation.html):
 ```